See our full Electric Forest 2019 photo gallery HERE

 Whether you witnessed couples getting engaged, married, or simply enjoying the company of one another, you’ve seen how the forest can bring people together.
 There’s nothing like complete strangers embracing you during a cry to your favorite Said The Sky song, or singing along to an Odesza track with your best friends.

-One of the best things about Electric Forest is the inclusivity.
+One of the best things about Electric Forest is its inclusivity.
 It’s the fact that you can approach any stranger and potentially make a new close friend just by introducing yourself and sharing a few short words.
 Throughout the weekend, it was everywhere — friendships blossoming along the rails while people waited for artists they were obsessed with or people chatting while enjoying the shade.
 Love is all around you at Electric Forest and lifelong memories are meant to be made here.

 There’s nothing better than being one with the environment.